apostrophecms/apostrophe-pieces-submit-widgets/README.md

 *If the page type doing the extra AJAX loading is an "ordinary" page type like `home` or `default` with no module managing it so far, you'll need to create a module that extends `apostrophe-custom-pages` and sets its `name` option to `home` or `default` as appropriate.*

 ## Changelog
+2.0.4: README update referencing the new `apostrophe-forms` module.
 2.0.3: Fixes the package URL in package.json.
 Adds keywords for NPM search.
 Improves error logging.
 2.0.2: assets were still being pushed `always`, which resulted in errors for any page that *didn't* contain the widgets and tried to run that javascript without `scene: 'user'`.
 Fixed!
 You should *not* need to set `scene: 'user'` for every page type on your site.
 2.0.1: the documentation is complete and the examples are well-tested.
 Default styles are pushed to hide the "thank you" message until it replaces the form.
 Since `scene: 'user'` is set for the widget, we push the assets for the widget only for `scene: 'user'`, which saves overhead on pages that don't include it.